ctoogood/johndory/src/content/features/mackerel/mackerel.md

 featuredImage: ./images/mackerel-001.jpg
 category: feature
 ---
 Mackerel is a hugely popular, oily fish which has a distinctive shiny and striped body.
-It can be caught in abundance during its migration as they travel in huge shoals, they are renowned for biting anything in their sight.
+It can be caught in abundance during its migration as they travel in huge shoals.

 [Here](http://www.donalskehan.com/2009/09/bbq-mackerel-with-lemon-and-smoked-sea-salt/)'s a simple way of cooking mackerel on the barbeque